vlreinier/CmdDeployer/README.md

 Suggestions for improvements or extensions are more than welcome.
 To contribute code or issue a bugfix, please open a GitHub issue.

 ## Compiling CmdDeployer to .exe
 The app can be compiled using a multitude of modules.
-Make sure to use the UAC (admin) and windowed option.
-UAC will prompt for (admin) credentials and windowed will hide the CMD window.
 Here the process for Pyinstaller is described:

 Install Pyinstaller and PyQt5.
 CD into the root CmdDeployer folder where CmdDeployer.py is located.<br>
 From here, run the following command to create the exe installer:

 ```
-pyinstaller --uac-admin --windowed --clean CmdDeployer.py --icon dependencies\logo.ico
+pyinstaller --uac-admin --clean CmdDeployer.py --icon dependencies\logo.ico
 ```

 It is adviced to avoid the --onefile option using Pyinstaller, since this increases startup time significantly.